 St. Mark’s Square

-There are historic performers who dress up and visit the square from time to time, so its possible you may also get a glimpse into Croatia’s history while you’re here.
+Some historic performers dress up and visit the square from time to time, so you may also get a glimpse into Croatia’s history while you’re here.

 To photograph the square sans tourists, come early in the morning or closer to sunset.
 You may be lucky during the off-season and find it empty during other times, but go early just to be safe.